MarcKaufmann/R-Coding/README.md

 2. Install `RStudio Desktop` (Open Source License) from https://www.rstudio.com/products/rstudio/download
 3. Register an account at https://github.com
 4. In this step you install the tidyverse packages, which includes `ggplot2`, the plotting library that we will use in this course.
 Enter the following commands in the R console (bottom left panel of RStudio) and make sure you see a plot in the bottom right panel and no errors in the R console:
+5. Bookmark, watch, or star this repository if you want to find it easier later.

 ```r
 install.packages('tidyverse')